Ganzzi/fingoal-ai/docs/front-end-spec.md

 ## User Flows

-### Google OAuth Authentication Flow
+### Email/Password Authentication Flow

-**User Goal:** To securely authenticate with Google and access the AI financial advisor.
+**User Goal:** To securely register or authenticate with email/password and access the AI financial advisor.

-**Entry Points:** App launch or when JWT token expires.
+**Entry Points:** App launch, new user registration, or when JWT token expires.

-**Success Criteria:** User successfully authenticates via Google OAuth and receives a valid JWT token for API access.
+**Success Criteria:** User successfully registers/authenticates via email/password and receives a valid JWT token for API access.

 **Flow Diagram:**